Introduction | Production Process of Nonwoven Fabric

 Ultrasoft fabrics are produced from dry-laid carded fibers with the application of a fine, low-melt adhesive powder binder to the web.
 Multilayer fabrics can also be produced by this process.

 To create a three-dimensional image, the dense Ultrasoft is printed with a picture or pattern.
-Then, when the material is heated and lofted, the printed fibers distribute themselves through the depth of the lofted structure.
-Because the very little lateral movement of the fibers occurs, the image remains sharp in the X and Y dimensions, while the increase in thickness creates the 3D effect.
+When the material is heated and lofted, the printed fibers distribute themselves through the depth of the lofted structure.
+Because very little lateral movement of the fibers occurs, the image remains sharp in the X and Y dimensions, while the increase in thickness creates the 3D effect.

 By introducing “loft” or “bulk” in the fabric at a later stage in the manufacturing process of garments and other products, the performance and cost factors are improved.
 There is a reduction in transport, storage and waste costs and there is easier handling of material.